ankitects/faqs/src/frequently-asked-questions-about-fsrs.md

 Q6: Does FSRS take into account the amount of time that I spend reviewing a card?

 A6: No, FSRS only uses interval lengths and grades.
 However, the amount of time you spend on reviews is used when calculating optimal retention using the "Compute minimum recommended retention" feature.

+***

+Q7: Do I need 1000 reviews before I can optimize parameters?

+A7: That was the case in earlier versions of Anki.
+In the most recent version, the optimizer can be used with any number of reviews.